 Excess and no claims bonus

-If you’re with an insurer who offers flood insurance as part of the Floodre scheme, you’ll have to pay £250 Floodre excess for any loss or damage claims that happen as a result of the flood.
+If you’re with an insurer that offers flood insurance as part of the Flood Re scheme, you’ll need to pay a £250 Flood Re excess fee for any loss or damage claims that happen as a result of the flood.

 Comparing flood insurance quotes

 You can compare home insurance policies by the level of cover they provide with MoneySuperMarket’s home insurance comparison tool.
-All you need to do is answer a few questions about yourself, your home, and your area – including questions about possible flood risks – and you’ll be able to browse through a list of policies.
+Answer a few questions about yourself, your home, and your area – including possible flood risks – and you’ll be able to browse through a list of policies.

-You’ll be able to compare different policies by factors like the level and amount of cover they offer, the minimum excess you’ll need to pay, as well as inclusions and extras, customer ratings and reviews, and the actual price of the policy itself.
-This way you’ll be able to make a more informed decision about the policy you want, based on the cover you need and the amount you want to pay.
+You can compare different policies by the level and amount of cover they offer, the minimum excess you’ll need to pay, as well as inclusions and extras, customer ratings and reviews, and the actual price of the policy itself.